lee-pham/openCV-tracking/README.md

 My attempt at the world of computer vision.
 More specifically, openCV with the Rasperry Pi 2 Model B and camera module.
 Written in Python.

-*Currently in progress: Auto upper and lower bound HSV selection*
 >In the `/clickdrag/` folder, I have uploaded two files that involve openCV's `HighGUI` modules.
 It involves creating a rectangular overlay by clicking and dragging the mouse around the Region of Interest (ROI).
 >
 >For the static edition, an initial copy of the image is made, so when a new mouse callback occurs, the image will be reset to the original, and a new rectangle will be drawn.
 Having the copy, and recalling the copy prevents rectangles being overwritten on an image with rectanles already on it.